lukechilds/my-name-is-url/README.md

 > ❗️**Important note**
 >
 > If you're trying to parse a url into sections (scheme,host) or check a url is valid this module isn't for you.
-This module is intended to search text for urls.
+This module is intended to find urls in a string.

 ## Install
 ```shell